camerond/camerondaigle/posts/three-types-of-meetings.md

-a mockup around, just tweaking a document, or responding to your reports by re-justifying why an organizational change is already set in stone, you're making decisions on the fly, potentially at the expense of validating other feedback you're recieving.
+a mockup around, just tweaking a document, or responding to your reports by re-justifying why an organizational change is already set in stone, you're making decisions on the fly, potentially at the expense of validating other feedback you're receiving.
 You've now likely **devolved** your feedback meeting into a **Surprise Ad-hoc Decision Meeting.** This devolution is often unintentional and tends to be exacerbated by an _unrecognized power dynamic_.